Humanitarian preparedness and response

-The Australian Humanitarian Partnership (AHP) is a strategic five-year (2017-2022) partnership between the Department of Foreign Affairs and Trade (DFAT) and Australian NGOs.
+The Australian Humanitarian Partnership (AHP) is a strategic ten-year (2017-2027) partnership between the Department of Foreign Affairs and Trade (DFAT) and Australian NGOs.

 The AHP delivers more effective, innovative and collaborative humanitarian assistance by allowing Australia to use the networks and access of Australian NGOs to respond to disasters and protracted crises in our region and beyond.

-The program helps to save lives, alleviate suffering and enhance human dignity during and in the aftermath of conflict, disasters and other humanitarian crises.
+The program helps to save lives and alleviate suffering by supporting partner countries, local organisations, and communities to prevent, prepare for, respond to, and recover from disasters and other humanitarian crises.

 DFAT has partnered with six peak Australian NGOs and their consortium partners to deliver on these priorities: